Miami gives Diaz 1st win by beating Bethune-Cookman 63-0

 EXCESSIVE CELEBRATION

-Senior Jimmy Murphy, a former walk-on, drew a flag when he did a cartwheel after scoring his first career touchdown on a 4-yard run in the final minutes.
+Senior Jimmy Murphy, a former walk-on, drew a flag when he did a handspring after scoring his first career touchdown on a 4-yard run in the final minutes.

 BLING